 You are more likely to develop COPD as you get older.
 This is partly related to the number of cigarettes smoked and the number of years as a smoker.

 A history of frequent childhood lung infections increases your risk of developing COPD.

 COPD is much more common in men than in women.
-But, this may be largely related to the higher rate of smoking among men.
+However, this may be largely related to the higher rate of smoking among men.
 As the number of women who have significant smoking histories has increased, the number of COPD-related deaths in women has also risen.

 Chronic exposure to dust, gases, chemicals, and biomass fuels increases your risk of developing COPD.
 These include smoke from burning wood, charcoal, and crop residue.
 Exposure to these can also worsen symptoms of the disease.

 COPD.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115557/COPD.
 Updated February 9, 2017.
 Accessed February 22, 2017.